Jappes0815/ML4B/index.md

 # Introduction

 In our project we identify topics within scientific digital twin literature by using LDA for topic modeling.
-We did approaches with multiple topic numbers for titles, abstracts and texts seperately and we ended up with a variation of topic models we want to share with you:
+We did approaches with multiple topic numbers for titles, abstracts and texts seperately and we ended up with a variation of topic models we want to share with you.

+## Read me

+The results link to the visualized Topic models.
+There you can explore and interpret the topic model.
+For the use of the interactive visualization tool please note:
+- The circles on the left are topics and can be clicked to identify the frequency of the words they contain.
+- On the right side, the frequency of a word in a topic is shown with a red bar.
+- Blue bars are used to show the frequency in the entire dataset.
+- Use the slide on the top right corner to adjust the ratio on red to blue.

 # Related Work